arr-ai/arrai/docs/std-encoding.md

 # encoding

+The `encoding` library provides functions convert a JSON value into a built-in arrai values.
 The following functions are available by accessing the `//encoding` attribute.
-It contains a function that decodes a JSON value into a built-in arrai values.

 ## `encoding.json.decode(json <: string|bytes) <: set`